guscardvs/api-project-generator/examples/example-project/README.md

-# Commands ran in this example
+# Commands executed in this example

 - Create Project structure and open in vscode